dpretet/axi-crossbar/test/svut/README.md

 - generate a random address + random sideband signals (PROT, ...)
 - generate a random data from address
 - generate a random response

-An address can be out of range, thus a DECERR response is recorded and checked.

 2/ Slave receives a request and completes it